keithmmitchell/post-install-config/README.md

 <h2>Configuration Steps</h2>

 The first step is to create a Supreme Admin role and assign it Full Control access.
-To do this click on Admin Panel.
+To do this, click on Admin Panel.

 <br />